fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

 fixture.

 The F and S in front of the fixture names indicate scope.
 F for function scope, and S for session scope.
-I’ll talk about scope in Specifying Fixture Scope, on page 58.

 ### Using Fixtures for Test Data